 They began clearing the land by hand while recruiting any volunteers they could find to help prepare a home for the unwanted tigers and assist in building the best enclosures they could with their limited funds.
 There were many struggles and the task at hand often seemed overwhelming but there was no turning back.

-At first we could only afford smaller cages with exercise yards to rotate the cats in.
-We knew this wouldn't be permanent, but for the time being, it would work.
-There were many struggles and sometimes things seemed overwhelming, but we knew there was no turning back.
+At first they could only afford smaller enclosures with exercise yards to rotate the cats through.
+They knew this wouldn't be permanent, but for the time being, it would work.
+There were many struggles and sometimes things seemed overwhelming, but they knew there was no turning back.

 On September 3, 1995 the Werner family formed the “Tiger Missing Link Foundation” in an effort to begin documenting captive tigers that lived outside of accredited zoos.
 They began traveling across the country to garner support for this new venture and educated people about the plight of the tiger.
 For a short time, the family’s travels landed them in Brian’s home state of Ohio where the Tiger Missing Link Foundation received its official charter on April 16, 1996 by Brian Werner, his wife, his oldest daughter Brittani and Sara Troutman – an undergraduate student who dedicated time to the foundation.